satyaborg/instrument-classifier/README.md

 ## Getting Started

-> Note: Fully tested on WSL2 with Python 3.11.0 on NVIDIA GeForce RTX 2080 (CUDA 12.2).
+> Note: Fully tested on WSL2 with Python 3.11 on NVIDIA GeForce RTX 2080 (CUDA 12.2).

-Clone this repository and change directory (cd) into it.
+Clone this repository and change directory into it.

 Make sure to create the following data folders under disco by running: